KFlaws/KFlaws-SNQ-FAA-Data/research-assessment.md

     2.  .gitingore comprehensively excludes unnecessary, private, and very large files and is be commeted appropriately

         -   [X] Objective attempt
-        -   [ ] Objective met
+        -   [X] Objective met
-        -   Grader comments:
+        -   Grader comments: Giving you the point for now, but your read-in chunk does not work because of the absolute path.
+You'll need to use relative paths to get credit for both this point and the readr point.

 4.  effectively use version control